YazguurTech/URSERoboNDHomeServiceRobot/readme.md

 - **map** - It contains the Gazebo world file, the map file, and their respective configurations.
 - **turtlebot3** - It includes files related to Turtlebot3, encompassing various configurations, launch files, and other associated components.
 - **turtlebot3_simulations** - It contains files related to Turtlebot3 simulations.
-- **scripts**  There are the following 5 script files in the src/scripts directory:
+- **scripts**  There are the following 5 script files in the scripts directory:
   - **test_slam.sh** - It will deploy a waffle turtlebot3 inside a gazebo environment.
 You can control it with keyboard commands.
  It will interface it with a SLAM package, and you can visualize the map in RViz.
   - **test_navigation.sh** - It will deploy a waffle turtlebot3 inside a gazebo environment.
 Also, it will launch turtlebot3 navigation where you can manually navigate the robot to reach a desired position using the 2D Nav Goal functionality on the RViz.
   - **pick_objects.sh** - It will run the pick_objects node which will autonomously send successive goals for the robot to reach.
   - **add_markers.sh** - It will run the add_markers node which will publish markers in RViz to imitate a virtual object appearing in its pickup zone, and then in its drop off zone.
   - **home_service.sh** - It will run the add_markers and pick_objects node which will simulate a home service robot capable of navigating to pick up and deliver virtual objects.

 ### Steps to run